-When I first googled “save money in Europe”, I got ca. 28.6 million results within 0.45 seconds about tips and tricks on how to save money when travelling in the old continent.
-Some are less then 30, some are like 75 tips.
-Seriously?
-I mean…
+When I first googled “save money in Europe”, I got about 28.6 million results within 0.45 seconds about tips and tricks on how to save money when travelling in the old continent.
+Some are less than 30, some are like 75 tips.

 However, after years living and travelling in Europe, with my own experiences I have to decode some of them:

 - Use Couch Surfing (free accommodation) – Not everybody feels OK using Couch Surfing, especially solo female travellers or those who travel to Europe for the first time.
 Sleeping on a sofa in the house of a stranger is a risk.
 Even if it’s small, there’s still risk out there.
 It also depends on your taste/type of travelling.
 Think if you travel with your partner/boyfriend/kid(s)/parents…

 - Travel off-season – What off-season?
 It can be rainy, chilly, or bad weather then.
 And it’s not comfortable at all for those who are not familiar with cold weather.
 My best friend (from Vietnam) was somehow paralysed because of the cold weather when she travelled to Austria in October.
 The owner of her hostel had to drive her to places!

 - Go to this place instead of that place – I’m nobody to tell you where to go.
 You go wherever you want.
 And I personally think not all tourists/travellers want to go to small towns instead of heading to Barcelona, Venice, Hamburg, etc. The point is not about going to small places but to save money even when you’re in a famous, popular tourist destination in Europe 😉

 These are only 3 examples I want to show you while I was doing my research for this article.
 I don’t say they are wrong.
 I just want to tell you that they are not totally true in all cases applied.